newatoms/guides/storytelling/readme.md

 Point in case: Pixar moved away from many classic elements of disney movies that were thought unmissable: songs, ‘i want’ moments, a happy village, a love story, a villain.
 And still managed to make incredibly successful stories.

 #### Give a promise at the beginning
-This can be as simple as ‘once upon a time’ (makes you wonder), or ‘let me tell you a story, it will be worth your time’ (builds up anticipation)
+This can be as simple as ‘once upon a time’ (makes you wonder), or ‘let me tell you a story, it will be worth your time’ (builds up anticipation).

-#### Make your audience 'work for their meal'
+#### Make your audience 'work for their meal' (but hide it well)
-But hide it well: a lack of information draws us in, as it makes us curious.
+A lack of information draws us in, as it makes us curious.
 We want to find out about the unknown.
 Make the audience put things together.

 #### Give characters a spine/single purpose
 (Don Corleone in the Godfather: please his father.
 Marlin in Finding Nemo: prevent harm.)